social-media-ethics-automation/book/book_contents/_build/html/_sources/ch09_privacy/00_privacy.md

 # Privacy and Security

-With all the data social media sites collect on you and mine about you, what does that mean for privacy and security?
+With all the data social media sites collect on you including with data mining, let's look at privacy and security

 ```{tableofcontents}
 ```